 Chief Administrative Officer Salary

-Wages for Chief Administrative Officers in the United States are generous, with average pay above six figures ($110K) per year.
-In the world of Chief Administrative Officers, overall income ranges from $61K near the bottom to $227K at the top; this can include more than $52K from bonuses and more than $65K from profit sharing in exceptional cases.
-Residence and years of experience each impact pay for this group, with the former having the largest influence.
-Most Chief Administrative Officers like their work and job satisfaction is high.
-Female Chief Administrative Officers survey participants are more prevalent than men — 65 percent of professionals.
-A large number report receiving medical coverage from their employers and the larger part collect dental insurance.
+Chief Administrative Officers in the United States can expect to earn a very comfortable salary, with average salaries (in the ballpark of $111K) surpassing six figures annually.
+In the world of Chief Administrative Officers, total cash compensation can vary between $60K and $234K.
+Each package generally includes bonuses and profit sharing proceeds, and in exceptional cases, those amounts can reach heights of $53K and $63K, respectively.
+Residence and career length each impact pay for this group, with the former having the largest influence.
+Female Chief Administrative Officers survey participants are more prevalent than men — 64 percent of professionals.
+Medical benefits are awarded to a large number, and the larger part earn dental coverage.
+Job satisfaction is high and work is enjoyable for most Chief Administrative Officers.
 The numbers in this rundown were provided by PayScale's salary survey participants.

 Job Description for Chief Administrative Officer